Halococcus

-Halococcus (common abbreviation: Hcc.) is a genus of the Halococcaceae.
+Halococcus (common abbreviation: Hcc.), from Ancient Greek ἅλς (háls), meaning "salt", and κόκκος (kókkos), meaning "berry", is a genus of archaeans in the family Halococcaceae.

 Ecology

 Halococcus is a genus of extreme halophilic archaea, meaning that they require high salt levels, sometimes as high as 32% NaCl, for optimal growth.
 Halophiles are found mainly in inland bodies of water with high salinity, where their pigments (from a protein called rhodopsinprotein) tint the sediment bright colors.
 Rhodopsinprotein and other proteins serve to protect Halococcus from the extreme salinities of their environments.
 Because they can function under such high-salt conditions, Halococcus and similar halophilic organisms have been used in the food industry and even in skin-care products.

 Halococcus is found in environments with high salt levels, mainly inland bodies of salt water, but some may be located in highly salted soil or foods.
 The pigmented proteins in some species cause the reddish tint found in some areas of the Dead Sea and the Great Salt Lake, especially at the end of the growing season.
 When under cultivation, the organisms grew best under high salinity conditions.